HolyHugo/AdventCodeCalendar/README.md

 # AdventCodeCalendar

-Just my participation tothe https://adventofcode.com/2021 in PHP
+Just my participation to the https://adventofcode.com/2021 in PHP